hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.9.0.html.md

 To better reflect its actual use, the `generic` backend is now `kv`.
 Using `generic` will still work for backwards compatibility.

+### HSM Users Need to Specify New Config Options (In 0.9)

+When using Vault with an HSM, a new paramter is required: `hmac_key_label`.
+This performs a similar function to `key_label` but for the HMAC key Vault will use.
+Vault will generate a suitable key if this value is specified and `generate_key` is set true.
+See [the seal configuration page][pkcs11-seal] for more information.

 ### API HTTP client behavior (In 0.9)

 When calling `NewClient` the API no longer modifies the provided